kbase/project_guides/remote_debug.md

 on your local machine you should install ptvsd 3.0.0 using pip
 	pip install ptvsd==3.0.0

-In Docker configuration can be done by adding these two lines to your Dockerfile:
+(it is important to use version 3.0.0 if using VSCode, newer versions use a different protocol not yet supported) In Docker configuration can be done by adding these two lines to your Dockerfile:
 	RUN pip install ptvsd==3.0.0
     EXPOSE 3000